dlite-tools/aws-s3-tools/README.md

 AWS S3 Tools is a Python package to make it easier to deal with S3 objects, where you can:

-- List S3 buckets' content
 - Check if S3 objects exist
+- List S3 bucket content
 - Read from S3 objects to Python variables
 - Write from Python variables to S3 objects
 - Upload from local files to S3